josecgil/oblique-js/README.md

 Oblique().registerDirective("PriceDirective", PriceDirective);
 ```

-###samples

-In  [samples/Filters directory](http://github.com/josecgil/oblique-js/tree/master/samples/Filters) there is a complete & functional sample thats uses all the hash routing functionality.

 ##Timed events

 Every directive you create in `oblique.js` has the possibility to listen to an `onInterval` event.
 This event is fired every 400ms (this default can be changed via `Oblique().setIntervalTimeInMs()`).
 Let's see an example: